OUR SERVICES

 From the start, the shelter was open to anyone who showed up homeless.
 Rules included no alcohol or drugs on shelter premises and no fighting or loud disturbances.
 That first year, some altercations happened at the shelter, but the participants soon realized they needed to cooperate and help throughout their stay.

+However, in the winter of 2017, Sierra Roots got an influx of more homeless people when the Salvation Army shelter closed down in Grass Valley.
+Lots of rules were broken and complaints came into City Hall from the neighborhood.
 In 2018, Nevada County stepped forward to offer help.
 Sierra Roots gratefully accepted the County’s proposal to pay hourly stipends for security personnel and some overnight monitors.
-This arrangement marked a turning point: finally, homelessness was beginning to be truly acknowledged as a community wide issue.
+This arrangement marked a turning point: finally, homelessness was beginning to be truly acknowledged as a community-wide issue.

 The Sierra Roots Weather Shelter is a production of a group of dedicated volunteers working together to build relationships with the chronically homeless men and women who show up for safety from the cold storms outside.
 May we inspire each other and engage ourselves toward the changes we intend to see!